natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Shackleton%20MR.Mk.2.md

 This leaves the dorsal twin turrets as the Shackleton's only "real" defensive armament.
 While the guns are quite accurate and hard-hitting, it only covers the upper part of the plane with blind spots at the rudder and directly behind the tail, thus forcing the pilot to pull the plane's nose up to get the guns on target.
 The turret can also be easily evaded by simply attacking from below, thus leaving the Shackleton with no way to fight back.

-The few belt options for Shackleton's Hispano are adaquate.
+The few belt options for Shackleton's Hispano are adequate.
 While the stock belt is a hit-or-miss due to only 50% of the belt is composed of a hard-hitting HEI rounds, the other two belt options - the "Armoured targets" and "Universal" belts - consisted of the aforementioned HEI rounds and a high-penetrating AP-T rounds, with both belts switch the 2/3 composition of both rounds around.
 Both belts has their own speciality; the "Armoured targets" can easily wreck the opponent's engines or knock the enemy pilot out with a well-aimed hits, while the "Universal" belts is better at dealing structural and module damage to enemy planes.
 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The Shackleton offers a much-needed payload and mobility improvement over its predecessor, the [[Lincoln B Mk II]], at the cost of worse defensive armaments.